VincentDirac/thtk-Unpack_All_in_One/thtk/README.thanm.txt

 IMAGE COMPOSITION
        Each texture in an ANM file has an associated  source  image  filename.
-       By  default thanm creates textures by cropping the source image accord窶 ing  to  the  following  parameters:   xOffset,   yOffset,   THTXWidth, THTXHeight.
+       By  default thanm creates textures by cropping the source image accord‐ ing  to  the  following  parameters:   xOffset,   yOffset,   THTXWidth, THTXHeight.
 When  extracting  the  textures, the process is reversed.
        However, because multiple textures may come from a single source  file,